 A surprising place on the edge of the artificial lake of Resia.
 In the centre of a lagoon stands the bell tower of the old village, which was swallowed up when the Resia dam was built in 1950.

-This small town of just under 4,000 inhabitants is located in Val Venosta (Vinschgau), the long valley that runs down from the Austrian border through the Italian South Tyrol.
+This village is located near Prato allo Stelvio, a small town of just under 4,000 inhabitants located in Val Venosta (Vinschgau), the long valley that runs down from the Austrian border through the Italian South Tyrol.
 From here the road to the Stelvio and Umbrail passes starts.

 Reschen Pass